 Go strawberry picking.
 Enjoy a big bowl of strawberries and cream on the solstice.

 There are many people—like the Swedes—who celebrate the beginning of summer by eating the first strawberries of the season.
-Indulging in some strawberries and cream is the perfect way to celebrate the June solstice, since June’s full Moon is also known as the Full Strawberry Moon.
+Indulging in some strawberries and cream is the perfect way to celebrate the June solstice, since June’s full Moon is also known as the Strawberry Moon.
 It typically coincided with the ripening of strawberries in what is now the northeastern and midwestern United States.
 In fact, in many states, this is the perfect time to go strawberry picking!
-Look up the you-pick farms in your area!
+Look up pick-your-own-strawberry farms in your area!

 Have a solstice evening bonfire!

-Swedes and many northern people also celebrate a solstice holiday known as Midsummer’s Day on June 24, which is one of the four ancient quarter days of the year.
+Many northern people also celebrate a solstice holiday known as Midsummer’s Day on June 24, which is one of the four ancient quarter days of the year.
 The eve prior is called Midsummer’s Eve, marking the shortest night of the year.
 A common way to celebrate is to have a bonfire party!
 After all, these northern people have emerged from some long, dark winters!
 In the Austrian state of Tyrol, torches and bonfires are lit up on mountainsides, which is a stunningly beautiful sight.

 According to ancient Latvian legend, Midsummer’s Eve (St. John’s Eve) on June 23 is spent awake by the glow of a bonfire and in pursuit of a magical fern flower—said to bring good luck—before cleansing one’s face in the morning dew.
 Read more about fern folklore.